Perioral dermatitis: Medication

 The most common medications to treat perioral dermatitis are oral tetracycline, pimecrolimus cream, and azelaic gel.
 However, some of these medications can't be used for prolonged periods, otherwise they will no longer be effective against the disease.
 For example, the use of pimecrolimus cream for more than four weeks will be ineffective, while the use of azelaic acid gel for more than six weeks will be ineffective.
-While these two medications previously mentioned decrease in effectiveness after a certain period, oral tetracycline, on the other hand, have been shown to have decreased effectiveness if used prior to twenty days of disease diagnosis.
+While these two medications previously mentioned decrease in effectiveness after a certain period, oral tetracycline, on the other hand, have been shown to have decreased effectiveness if used before twenty days of disease diagnosis.

 While there may be other topical medications that can be effective against perioral dermatitis, such as erythromycin emulsion or metronidazole cream, studies have shown that their effectiveness varied among different randomized controlled trials.
 As a result, these two topical medications, amongst others, may not be the ideal solution for perioral dermatitis.

-For more rare cases, cefcapene pivoxil hydrochloride, a beta-lactam antibiotic, has been used in treating perioral dermatitis presumably caused by Fusobacteria.
+For rarer cases, cefcapene pivoxil hydrochloride, a beta-lactam antibiotic, has been used to treat perioral dermatitis presumably caused by Fusobacteria.
 Improvement was visible in 1 to 2 weeks and cured in 2 to 5 weeks.
-Isotretinoin was used in treating granulomatous perioral dermatitis at a dose of 0.7 mg/kg/day isotretinoin for 20 weeks.
+Isotretinoin was used in treating granulomatous perioral dermatitis at a dose of 0.7 mg/kg/day for 20 weeks.
 However, the patient was also taking a series of combination therapies.
 Isotretinoin also requires long-term monitoring for potential side effects.

-More studies lately show other possible solutions to use for the treatment, one such study shows the use of the TRPV1 inhibitor 4-t butylcyclohexanol.
+More studies lately show other possible solutions to use for the treatment, one such study shows the use of the TRPV1 inhibitor 4-t-butylcyclohexanol.
 The TPRV receptor activates as a defense against possible pain, like inflammatory reactions, which could lead to the possible development of perioral dermatitis.
 The study presents that the symptoms of perioral dermatitis in patients take it shows improvement within 8 weeks.

 When giving patients their medication, healthcare workers must be aware of the possibility of the perioral dermatitis returning to the patient again, as well as exacerbation.
 If the perioral dermatitis comes back again, the medication that they took prior may not work the second time around, so the healthcare workers may need to create a secondary treatment plan around the return of the disease.

 Prognosis

-Perioral dermatitis is likely to fully resolve with short courses of antibiotics, but if left untreated, it can persist for years and take on a chronic form.
+Perioral dermatitis is likely to resolve with short courses of antibiotics, but if left untreated, it can persist for years and become chronic.

 In some cases, it can be resolved for the patient to stop taking external factors that may contribute to the development of perioral dermatitis.

 Improvement with tetracyclines is usually seen after 4 days and significantly so after 2 weeks.
 In severe cases, longer periods of treatment may be required to achieve cosmetic satisfaction.